Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 As well, it is perfectly possible for Players to gather Influence over a Key Issue they do not fully understand.

-A Player Intentionally “going in blind” is taking a risk--if their assumption is wrong on the Issue, they do not gain any Influence Points for their roll, no matter how many Threshold Successes they roll.
+A Player Intentionally “going in blind” is taking a risk—if their assumption is wrong on the Issue, they do not gain any Influence Points for their roll, no matter how many Successes they roll.

 > The Players have managed to completely avoid uncovering the nature of the Third Key Issue.
 So far, the Storyteller has dropped hints that the Trade Prince may know of their true nature in their conversations, and has even told them that intimidating a particular Sycophant (with deep ties to the Immaculate Order) could be applied to the hidden Key Issue, if they wanted.
 >